 If you’re local deli does not sell pulled rotisserie chicken, you can also buy a whole chicken and freeze what you don’t use for another time.
 We use this shortcut in a ton of our shredded chicken recipes.

-How to make a perfect chopped salad
+How to make a perfect Asian Chopped Chicken Salad:

 Chopped salads are always my go to because I feel like I can get a little bit of every flavor in each bite.
 It’s easiest to eat and honestly the easiest to assemble!
 You really can’t go wrong.